aieng-lab/llm-voicechat-demo/README.md

 "Bot Status" field will show you the current state of the program:

-   - "INITIALIZING": The program is still loading.
-   - "IDLE": The program is initialized, and ready to be started.
+   - "Ich schlafe ...": The program is initialized, and ready to be started.
-   - "SPEAKING": The generated speech is being played and plotted.
+   - "Ich spreche ...": The generated speech is being played and plotted.
-   - "WAITING": Waiting on the microphone to record.
-   - "LISTENING": The program is ready to record a voice query.
+   - "Ich höre zu ...": The program is ready to record a voice query.
-   - "PROCESSING": The query is being processed.
+   - "Ich überlege was ich antworte ...": The query is being processed.

-Once everything is loaded "IDLE", you can start the program by pressing on the "Start" button.
+Once everything is loaded, you can start the program by pressing on the "Starte Gespräch" button.

-The program will not record any sound until "LISTENING" is shown, that's when you can query.
+The program will not record until "Ich höre zu ..." is shown, that's when you can query.

-"Stop" button will prevent next steps, but will not terminate the current step of execution.

-"Reset" button will reset all parameters and take the program back to "IDLE" state.
+"Beende Gespräch" button will reset all parameters and take the program back to "Ich shclafe ..." state.

-Everything must be closed from the terminals (Still working on closing).
+Everything must be closed from the terminals.